Connowallace/find_missing_trailers/README.md

 Python script returns a csv of trailers that are not on the yard, and have not departed in the last 48 hours.

 These spreadsheets and script have turned a 1-2 hour task into a 15 minute task.

+*Python Script note:
+The python script reuses the same variable names through different fuctions.
+This made the refactoring simple.
+There are no scoping issues.